embl-cba/cats/README.md

 Note: You do not need to save the background class

-#### Using the BigDataConverter to generate one Tiff file per class
+#### Using the BigDataProcessor to generate one Tiff file per class

-- Open classification results folder in BigDataConverter
+- Open classification results folder in BigDataProcessor
 	- `Streaming`
 		- `File naming scheme`: select the one with "classified..."
 			- adapt the amount of z-slices to match you raw data: you may have to look this up